IlaMac/3Component_LandauModel/README.md

-# 3Component_LandauModel
+# 3Component_LondonModel
-Landau Model for a 3 component SC with Josephson and Andreev-Bashkin interaction
+London Model for a 3 component SC with Josephson and Andreev-Bashkin interaction